 In the world of sport, Cardiff has a great deal to shout about.

-Not only has Cardiff produced some of the world’s best footballers of recent years in Gareth Bale and Ryan Giggs it is also home to the world’s finest retractable roof sporting arena – the iconic Millennium Stadium where the Welsh national rugby team play right in the heart of the city.
+Not only has Cardiff produced some of the world’s best footballers of recent years in Gareth Bale and Ryan Giggs it is also home to the world’s finest retractable roof sporting arena – the iconic Principality Stadium where the Welsh national rugby team play right in the heart of the city and has recently hosted the very successful 2017 UEFA Champion’s League Final.
 As well as professional rugby region the Cardiff Blues, the city also has Premiership football team Cardiff City and first class cricket county Glamorgan, whose home the SWALEC Stadium is a regular venue for test matches and one day internationals.

 Sam attended Whitchurch High School in Cardiff, alongside fellow pupil and friend Gareth Bale and gold medal Olympic cyclist Geraint Thomas.
 Now how many schools in the world can boast such a great sporting pedigree?